Jacob Foppens van Es: Life

-Jacob Foppens van Es enjoyed an elevated status among and became close friends with Antwerp's leading artists such as Jacob Jordaens, Cornelis Schut and Deodat del Monte who were also godfathers to his children.
 He was active in Antwerp for 50 years.
 His pupils included Jacob Gillis in 1621 and Jan van Tienen in 1623.

 He was buried in Antwerp on 11 March 1666.

 Works

 General

 Jacob Foppens van Es was a very prolific artist.
 About 125 of his works have survived.
 The pictures are usually signed with his full name "I. (or IACOB) VAN ES".
 As he did not generally date his works, it is impossible to establish the chronology or evolution in his work.

 Jacob Foppens van Es painted mainly still lifes and in particular still lifes of food.
 They typically depict fruit, fish, lobster, oysters, mussels, cheese, ham, bread, olives, lemons and oranges together with objects such as glassware, pitchers and silver.
 Occasionally his compositions include animals such as butterflies, birds or squirrels or a flower.
 His still lifes typically depict a random accumulation of unrelated objects on a sharply inclined table with the principal concern being the realisation of rich colour.

 His still lifes are generally archaizing in style and follow the small 'breakfast still life's' of the Flemish masters Osias Beert and Clara Peeters.
 He later came under the influence of the Dutch still life painter Floris van Schooten.
 His works achieve a sense of three-dimensionality through dramatic lighting and a wide range of colours.